 “It really goes deeper than helping with routines and habits — relationships are very important in person-centered care,” says Holt Klinger.

 Often, communities follow a creative, non-departmental staffing approach.
-Though staff members have different primary roles, they come together for an all-hands-on-deck system that allows residents to feel comfortable with multiple care partners.
-Biographies and care plans for new residents are shared among staff members, so everyone’s familiar with their preferences.
-“When a new resident moves in, everyone’s on board,” says Mainetti.
-“We spend time updating and briefing on that person’s unique situation, and what will be beneficial for getting them settled.”
-At the same time, small groups may have neighborhood team leaders or individual primary caregivers for more personal connection.
+Though staff members have different primary roles, they come together for an all-hands-on-deck system that enables residents to feel comfortable with multiple care partners.
+Biographies and care plans for new residents are shared among staff members so everyone’s familiar with residents’ preferences.
+At the same time, small groups may have neighborhood team leaders or individual primary caregivers to foster more personal connections.

+“When a new resident moves in, everyone’s on board,” Mainetti says.
+“We spend time updating and briefing on that person’s unique situation and what will be beneficial for getting them settled.”

 In a nursing home or long-term care facility, staff members may complete activities of daily living (ADLs) for residents.
 This could mean dressing, bathing, or feeding them.
-In contrast, person-centered care communities aim to help residents do as much for themselves as they can to maintain skills, according to Holt Klinger.
-This “do with and not for” mentality often includes extra steps, like helping residents pick out their own outfits before dressing, or reading a favorite book out loud together.
+In contrast, person-centered care communities aim to help residents do as much for themselves as they can in order to maintain skills, according to Holt Klinger.
+This “do with and not for” mentality often includes extra steps, like helping residents pick out their own outfits before dressing or reading a favorite book out loud together.

-If you’re ready to explore person-centered care opportunities for your aging loved one, reach out to our Senior Living Advisors for a free consultation or to learn more and set up a virtual tour.
+If you’re ready to explore person-centered care opportunities for your aging loved one, reach out to our Senior Living Advisors for a free consultation or to learn more and set up a tour.